800 mg/150 mg film-coated tabletsPRESCRIBING INFORMATION

 REZOLSTA® 800 mg/150 mg film coated tablets

-In combination with other antiretroviral medicinal products for treatment of adults, aged 18 years or older, with human immunodeficiency virus-1 (HIV-1) infection.
+In combination with other antiretroviral medicinal products for treatment of adults and adolescents, aged 12 years and older, weighing at least 40kg with human immunodeficiency virus-1 (HIV-1) infection.
 Genotypic testing should guide use of REZOLSTA®.

 DOSAGE & ADMINISTRATION:

-Adults: Therapy should be initiated by healthcare provider experienced in HIV management.
-Must be taken with food.
-Swallow tablets whole within 30 minutes after a meal.
+Adults and adolescents: Therapy should be initiated by healthcare provider experienced in HIV management.
+Swallow tablets whole within 30 minutes after a meal or split the whole tablet into two if unable to swallow.

-ART-experienced patients with no darunavir resistance associated mutations (DRV-RAMs) and plasma HIV-1 RNA < 100,000 copies/ml and CD4+ cell count ≥ 100 cells x 106/l; one REZOLSTA® tablet once daily.
+ART-naïve patients and ART‑experienced patients with no darunavir resistance associated mutations (DRV-RAMs) and plasma HIV-1 RNA < 100,000 copies/ml and CD4+ cell count ≥ 100 cells x 106/L; one REZOLSTA® tablet once daily.

 Elderly: Limited data; use with caution in patients > 65 years.